Jefftree/Course-Notes/f15/econ101.md

 Profit is maximized when MR = MC just like a competitive firm.

-**NOTE:** There is no supply curve for a monopoly because there is no single curve that provides information on both the quantity supplied and the price.
+**Note:** There is no supply curve for a monopoly because there is no single curve that provides information on both the quantity supplied and the price.

 **Economic rent**: Any surplus, consumer surplus, producer surplus, or economic profit